Kimmy K.

 Tell me about your job in the garment industry.
 What was your experience like in that job?

 It’s quite a bit of work.
 I enjoy it.
 I do screen printing on t-shirts — on garments — and I do graphic arts.
 I enjoy it a lot.
-I had a fine arts background, and it’s kind of related to fine arts, so I think I found a pretty good job actually.
+I had a fine arts background, and it’s kind of related to fine arts, so I think I found a pretty good job.

 When did you start working in the garment industry?

-That is really interesting.
+That’s very interesting.
 Can you take me through a typical day of work?

-Wow.
-That sounds like a lot of work.
+Wow, that sounds like a lot of work!

 It can be hectic, but it's okay.
 You get used to it.